 Automation isn’t just about saving time and or money.
 It’s much bigger than that.
 Automation tool can help you scale while ensuring your conversations with your visitors are at a personal level.
 A good example of automation is a messenger chatbot.
 You can set it up to talk with visitors and help them find the information they are looking for.
 It can also personalise the conversation according to the visitor’s profile or interest.
-A whole guide on chatbot development can be found here.
+A whole guide on chatbot development can be found in this chatbot marketing guide.

 Some of the other areas that can significantly see a boost through automation is content marketing.
 Over the last couple of years, we have seen a burst of AI and automation tools that help brands move the needle and establish a stronger presence through content marketing.
 A nice content tool is Content Studio which lets you discover, curate, create and automate content.

 4. Set up Attribution properly

 We live in an Omni-channel world and your customers are most likely interacting with your competitors across various channels and medium – and so should they be with you.
 Understanding and applying attribution becomes critical when it comes down to Omni-channel marketing plan.
 Not all channels will have the same yields if you look at them from a Last-Touch-Point basis.
 But, if you consider their influence across time, the picture might change especially when your attribution is measured from Ad spend to lead to sales conversions.
 Utilizing attribution tools like Bizible can help you understand what’s happening behind the scenes.